basarat/typescript-book/GLOSSARY.md

 # OE
 Operating Environment.
 I'd like to use the term Operating System, but that is not necessarily what I mean here.
 Think Browser,Node.js,WScriptHost etc.

+# Incremental Parsing
+Re-Parsing the user edits the code.